A brief history of the Asian Development Bank

 The Asian Development Bank (ADB) was founded on December 19, 1966, as a regional development bank under the leadership of Japan.
 Its headquarters are located in Mandaluyong in the greater metropolitan area of Manila in the Philippines.

-The ADB was created to be a financial institution that would be “Asian in character” as it works to promote economic growth in what remains one the poorest regions of the world.
+The ADB was created to be a financial institution that would be “Asian in character” as it works to promote economic growth in what remains one of the poorest regions of the world.

 ADB headquarters, Philippines /Photo Credit: ADB

-What Does the ADB do?
+What Does the ADB Do?

 The Asian Development Bank provides loans, technical assistance, grants, and equity investments to countries in the Asia and Pacific region of the world in order to promote social and economic development.